 See Course Sequences for more information.

 What will you do?

-You will learn how to treat individuals within correctional facilities, how different facilities cater to different needs, best practices for the executing things like restraints and cell searches, and how to employ ethical practices in all facets of the job.
+You will learn how to work with individuals housed within correctional facilities (detention and treatment centers/jails/prisons), how different facilities function, best practices for applying restraints and conducting different types of searches, and how to employ ethical practices in all facets of the job.

 Corrections officers take on a wide variety of roles once they are in the field.
 Some of the career options include –

-- Security clearance assignments within correctional agencies, facilities, halfway houses, residential treatment facilities and mentor programs
+- Security clearance assignments within correctional agencies, facilities, residential treatment/transitional facilities, and mentor programs

 CRIMINAL BACKGROUND CHECK & DRUG TESTING